aws-cloudformation/cfn-lint/README.md

 ## Customize specifications
 The linter follows the [CloudFormation specifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) by default.
 However, for your use case specific requirements might exist.
 For example, within your organisation it might be mandatory to use [Tagging](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/).

-The linter provides the possibility to implement these customzsed specifications using the `--override-spec` argument.
+The linter provides the possibility to implement these customized specifications using the `--override-spec` argument.

 More information about how this feature works is documented [here](docs/customize_specifications.md)